stryker-mutator/stryker-js/packages/core/README.md

 Stryker can analyse code coverage results.
 This can potentially speed up mutation testing a lot, as only the tests covering a particular mutation are tested for each mutant.
 This does *not* influence the resulting mutation testing score.
-It only improves performance, so we enable it by default.
+It only improves performance.

 The possible values are:
 * **off**: Stryker will not determine the code covered by tests during the initial test run phase.
 All tests will be executed for each mutant